Respiratory surveillance report

 2.5 Non-sentinel surveillance

 Non-sentinel surveillance is the monitoring of respiratory viruses from virology data collected from settings such as hospitals and GPs (excluding the sentinel GPs).
-This provides information about virus activity across NI.
+This provides information about virus activity across Northern Ireland.

 A supplementary table of testing and positivity is shown at the end of this report.